• Skip to primary navigation

 • Fresh veggies – Shredded cabbage and shredded, peeled carrots add a bit of crunch, color, and tons of nutrients to these Japanese teriyaki noodles.
 If you can’t find cabbage, use a pack of coleslaw mix, and discard the sauce packet that comes with it.

 • Noodles – I used Lotus Foods brown rice noodles since they cook fast and are naturally gluten-free.
 I tested the recipe with other kinds too though and you can substitute udon noodles, soba noodles, spaghetti noodles, lo mein noodles, rice noodles, angel hair pasta, or whatever type of noodle you like best.
 You can use gluten-free varieties of any of those if needed.
-Just be sure to follow the package instructions, and cook accordingly, starting earlier if your noodles need more cook time.

 • Garnishes – Technically optional but highly recommended, sesame seeds, crisp green onion, and chili crisp add extra crunch and flavor.